Hillcroft Avenue

 Hillcroft Avenue is an arterial road in western Houston, Texas, United States.
-The street spans 8 mi and is between Beltway 8 and Westheimer Road.
+The street spans 8 mi and is between Beltway 8 (South) and Westheimer Road.
 To the south Hillcroft has a wide boulevard, and many single family homes surround Hillcroft; some subdivisions use fences and shrubs as a barrier between Hillcroft and the houses.
 To the north Hillcroft is surrounded by strip centers and multifamily developments.
 Hillcroft runs through Brays Oaks (Fondren Southwest), Gulfton, and the Mahatma Gandhi District.

 Bob Stein, the dean of the School of Social Sciences of Rice University, said "Hillcroft is disorganized but not necessarily unorganized development.
 It is what Houston is all about.
 When you go from one end of Hillcroft to the other end, you cross every ethnic and racial group in our city.
 As a result, I want to say it is a microcosm."
 Tara Dooley of the Houston Chronicle described Hillcroft as "pure Houston, created with dedication to the automobile and an aversion to zoning."